 If navigation links are hand coded across many pages, you face a lot of hand editing, or some clever search and replace.
 With my approach, I just need to re-order an array, or add a new array item, and I am done.

 I have one master PHP include file that does the footers in hundreds of PHP pages, automatically entering the page name, the modification date, the correct URL.

 I recently needed to make some updates and add new content to one of our program sites that’s been around since 1999.
 It was a collection of perhaps 70-80 static HTML files, not all the navigation links were the same on all pages, it was an ugly set of nested table content..
 With PHP, I was able to get our Maricopa Institute for Learning site down to 6 PHP template pages, all with consistent design, move the main design out of tables into pure CSS, and toss in some more stylistic formats.

 Yes, my new goal is to create fewer web pages.

-The post "Fewer Web Pages" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2005/11/fewer-web-pages/) on November 5, 2005.
+The post "Fewer Web Pages" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2005/11/fewer-web-pages/) on November 5, 2005.